 The simple answer is yes.
-But there's more to it than that — and it goes way beyond being 18 or over, making sure your whizzbangs are sold by a trustworthy source, and ensuring you store them correctly.
+But there's more to it than that, and it goes way beyond being 18, making sure your whizzbangs are sold by a trustworthy source, and ensuring you store them correctly.

 Can you set off fireworks in London parks?

 Nope, not even if it's a wide open space with seemingly no one around.
 Members of the public can't set off fireworks on any kind of public land, including parks and streets.
-(This rule applies to sparklers too.)
-So that mini spectacular you had planned on Hampstead Heath isn't happening — unless you want to risk an on-the-spot fine of £90, and a fine up to £5,000 or imprisonment for up to six months.
+(The rule applies to sparklers too.)
+So that mini spectacular you had planned on Hampstead Heath isn't happening, unless you want to risk an on-the-spot fine of £90, and a fine up to £5,000 or imprisonment for up to six months.

 Where CAN I set fireworks off from?

 If you're one of those lucky ol' Londoners with a back garden, that's the place to do it.
-You still need to make sure you're doing it safely, though.
+You still need to make sure you're being safe, though.
 You'll want to use category 2 (garden) fireworks, which are safely viewable from five, or sometimes eight, metres away.
 If you've got a tiny garden, it's probably not fit for fireworks.
 And if you live in a really built up area, or close to a major road, don't take the risk.

 And what about setting off fireworks from my balcony?

-Lots of Londoners have balconies, but launching fireworks from them is a no no.
+Lots of Londoners have balconies, but you absolutely should NOT set off fireworks from here!